We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 5. Present a Budget Blueprint

 Your builder will work with you to present the types of materials used in construction and how much each element costs.
+The more expensive the materials is, the more your overall home cost will likely be.
+For example, reclaimed wood is less expensive than fresh lumber or cement.
 A budget should look at options in case expenses run over and show you’ve thought through different scenarios.
 The more detailed your blueprint, the easier it is for the lender to make a decision.

 6. Shop Around

 Consider how much the interest rates are, how the money gets released and how easy it is to convert to a traditional mortgage.
+You can expect a lender’s construction loans to have higher interest rates than their mortgage loans.
 Choose a lender meeting your needs.
 Each building project is unique.
 Your builder may have suggestions about the best bank to use for a particular project.

 7. Choose a Qualified Builder